AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website/next-generation-munchkin-tracking-faq.md

 >
 >* Have a "New Person" activity logged, as it is today

-## What happens to my [!DNL Smart Lists] that already have the "Is Anonymous" filter? {#what-happens-to-my-smart-lists-that-already-have-the-is-anonymous-filter}
+## What happens to my Smart Lists that already have the "Is Anonymous" filter? {#what-happens-to-my-smart-lists-that-already-have-the-is-anonymous-filter}

 After our Winter '16 Release, if you have old Smart Campaigns with a Smart List that has the "Is Anonymous" filter in it, one of two things will happen: